 There's no shortage of vacuum cleaners that offer exceptional cleaning performance on laminate floors.
 Unlike low-pile rugs or shag carpeting, this kind of surface doesn't hold onto dirt and debris, making it easier for vacuums to clear messes.
 That said, the best vacuums for laminate floors have to offer more than just fantastic suction performance, but also good maneuverability, an easy-to-maintain design, or even low recurring costs.

-We've tested over 80 vacuum cleaners, and below are our recommendations for the best laminate floor vacuums.
-These picks are selected not only based on their performance on bare floors but also on their feature set, design, and price.
-For more buying recommendations, take a look at our lists of the best vacuums for tile floors, the best hardwood vacuums, and the best multi-surface vacuums.
+We've tested over 90 vacuum cleaners, and below are our recommendations for the best laminate floor vacuums.
+These are selected based not only on their performance but also on their feature set, design, and price.
+For more buying recommendations, see our lists of the best vacuums for tile floors, the best hardwood vacuums, and the best multi-surface vacuums.

 The best vacuum for laminate floors that we've tested is the Miele Complete C3 Alize PowerLine.
 This corded canister model delivers exceptional performance on surfaces like laminate flooring, as it clears pet hair as well as small and bulky debris, like rice or cereal, with no issue, even as its large dirtbag fills up.